temporalio/documentation/docs-src/cloud-context/certificates-issue.md

 ### Option 2: You don't have certificate management infrastructure

-If you don't have existing certificate management infrastructure, you can issue the CA and client certificates by using tools such as OpenSSL or certstrap.
+If you don't have an existing certificate management infrastructure, you can issue the CA and client certificates by using tools such as OpenSSL or open source tools like certstrap.

 #### Option 2a: Use certstrap